fredericaltorres/DynamicSugarNet/README.md

-DynamicSugar.net
+DynamicSugar.net /Standard
 ===============

 ## What is DynamicSugar.Net?
-The Dynamic Sugar Library provides methods and classes inspired by the dynamic languages Python and JavaScript to write shorter and more readable source code in C# 4.0.
+* In 2011 I created the Dynamic Sugar Library which provides methods and classes inspired by the dynamic languages Python and JavaScript to write shorter and more readable source code in C# 4.0.

+* From 2011 to 2022, I sligthly updated the library.
+* From 2011 to 2020, the C# language evolved and some feature in DynamicSugar are no obsolete, like the DynamicSugar string interpolation feature.
+But most of the feature are still usefull and I want to use them in my .NET 4.6.1 and .NET Core development in 2023.

+* In 2023 I moved the library to .NET Standard 2.0, so it can be used with .NET 4.6.1 and .NET Core.

 # License:
 You may use DynamicSugar.Net under the terms of the MIT License.

 # NuGet
-Install-Package DynamicSugar
+Install-Package DynamicSugarStandard

 # Blog Posts:
 How to Write a Spelling Corrector?
 From Python to C# with Dynamic Sugar